 Facilitating regional coordination and planning.

 To create long-term change in the market, interventions often influence the technology developed and brought to market as well as the behavior of both the supply and demand side market actors.
 NEEA’s 2020-2024 Strategic Plan outlines numerous macro trends affecting the utility and energy industries.
-Additional market trends affecting the supply chain include the need to focus on energy efficiency solutions that could be applied across national and global markets.
+Additional market trends affecting the supply chain include the need to focus on energy efficiency solutions that can be applied across national and global markets.
 Market consolidation, alignment with state or national regulation, global competition and pressures for greater speed to market are the key drivers of this national and global focus.
 Supply chain partners also described customer demand for energy efficiency as one of several drivers of their investment in energy efficiency programs.

 Complementary Skills and Competencies